mcdonc/.nixconfig/videos/peruserperhost3/script.rst

 link to his channel will be in the description.

 On to business.
 This is part 3, and the final part, of a series of videos about flakes and home manager.
-It kinda presumes you've watched `part 1
+It will kinda presume you've watched `part 1
 <https://youtu.be/e8vzW5Y8Gzg>`_ and `part 2
 <https://www.youtube.com/watch?v=CA8V2hEIxCc&t=79s>`_.
 In those videos, we
 shared OS-level configuration between systems, and we shared user-level